minseungseon/all_about_git/README.md

 >감사합니다!

 >This repository is made for personal instruction session.
->hope this repository can be a helpful note for those who take this session.
+>hope this repository can be used as a helpful note for those who take this session.